Get all the latest data for Indonesia

 What is the average house price in Indonesia as of 2026?

-As of early 2026, the average price for a typical middle-market landed house in Indonesia sits at approximately IDR 1.6 billion, which works out to around $100,000 or roughly 95,000 euros.
+As of early 2026, the estimated average price for a typical middle-market landed house in urban Indonesia sits at around IDR 1.6 billion (roughly $100,000 or €92,000), though this figure can shift quite a bit depending on the city and neighborhood.

 How much have property prices increased in Indonesia over the past 12 months?